valsd8/AD_home_labs/ntlm_reflection/explanation.md

 ```

-Now I can get a better and more usable revshell, I just grab the Powershell#3 (base64) from revshell.com then dump the hash using mimikatz
+Now I can get a better and more usable revshell, I just grab the Powershell#3 (base64) payload from [revshells.com](https://www.revshells.com/) then dump the hash using mimikatz

 ![Dumping hashes](mimikatz.png)